finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 In order to interact with the API here, you'll need an instance of the Swagger UI.
 Normally, these are hosted yourself, but you can see an [example instance][swaggerpetstore].

-All parameter locations are represented in the documentation, and in the case of JSON messages (when examples are provided for the responses or bodies), JSON Schema is generated to provide a breakdown of the expected object format.
+All parameter locations are represented in the documentation, and in the case of JSON messages (when examples are provided for the responses or bodies), [JSON Schema][jsonschema] is generated to provide a breakdown of the expected object format.

 ## consuming the contract
 The HTTP contract can also be bound to an outgoing Finagle Client ```Service```, which creates a callable ```RouteClient```.
 Typed values can be bound to the contract parameters using ```-->``` and are auto-marshalled into the outgoing request: